Why Strategic Marketing

 is Most Important

-Strategists sit at the top of the command chain.
-They determine overall what needs
+Business Coaches and Strategists sit at the top of the command chain.
+Because of

 Tactics are used in action; they are in the thick of it.
 They don’t make “big” decisions,